yonatanlou/Titanic_project_kaggle/README.md

 # Titanic_project_kaggle
-Titanic data science project based on titanic dataset
+My first data science project based on the Titanic dataset from kaggle.